Pippadi/combadge/hardware/pcb/README.md

 #### Microphone

-I've zeroed in on the [CMM-3526D-261-I2S-TR](https://www.cuidevices.com/product/audio/microphones/mems-microphones/cmm-3526d-261-i2s-tr).
+I've zeroed in on the [Knowles SPH0645LM4H-1](https://www.knowles.com/docs/default-source/default-document-library/sph0645lm4h-1-datasheet.pdf?Status=Master&sfvrsn=751076b1_2).
 Any similar microphone ought to do the job.

-I use the INMP441 because it's available as a module.
+I use the INMP441 for prototyping because it's available as a module.
 I would have stuck with it for the PCB, but it seems to be discontinued by the manufacturer.

 #### Speaker